 Germans tend to maintain more of a distance between themselves and people they have only just met, or indeed people they don’t know very well.
 They do this, largely, linguistically.

 The English language did away with formal and informal pronouns a long time ago, so modern English uses other elements of language to either maintain or bridge a distance.
-However, German has maintained its formal and informal pronouns, which means it is actually easier to be clear about where you stand.
+However, German has maintained its formal and informal 2nd person pronouns, which means it is actually easier to be clear about where you stand.

 The informal ‘you’ is du, to be used with friends and family, people of the same age and the formal ‘you’ is Sie, to be used with your boss, your elders, your doctors, your teachers (and anyone else you don’t want to be particularly close with).